lsbastos/PISA/README.md

 # PISA

-Analysis of PISA data
+A very simple analysis of PISA data.

-## Data
+The data contains the average (and sd) score of PISA (Program for International Student Assessment) from students by several countries thoughout the world.
+The last result is from 2018 and it happens since 2000.

-The data in the folder Data contains the PISA (Program for International Student Assessment) results for all OECD countries
+The data is available in the folder Data, it was downloaded from the PISA  results for all OECD countries

-Organization for Economic Cooperation and Development (OECD)|Program for International Student Assessment (PISA)|This report was generated using the PISA International Data Explorer. http://pisadataexplorer.oecd.org
+Scripts and some Fiugres are available at folder R (https://github.com/lsbastos/PISA/blob/master/R/pisa.md)